 An emergency loan fund provided by the Women of Lycoming is available for students who have larger needs for unpredictable expenses.
-Loans are available upon application to the Dean of Student Affairs.
+Loans are available upon application to the Vice President for Student Life.
 Loans cannot be made for non-emergency situations and are limited to two loans per semester per student.
 Payment plans can be arranged; however, all loans must be repaid by the end of the semester.

 Lycoming has chapters of several honor societies that recognize outstanding achievements and scholarship in respective fields.
 Campus national honor organizations in their affiliated fields include: Phi Kappa Phi (all fields), Kappa Pi (Art), Phi Alpha Theta (history), Omicron Delta Epsilon (economics), Alpha Epsilon Delta (health), Sigma Pi Sigma (physics), Psi Chi (psychology), Alpha Kappa Delta (social sciences), Pi Sigma Alpha (political science), Beta Beta Beta (biology), Phi Sigma Tau (philosophy), Phi Sigma Iota (modern language studies), Alpha Psi Omega (theatre), Kappa Delta Pi (education), Sigma Tau Delta (English), Alpha Phi Sigma (criminal justice), Gamma Sigma Epsilon (chemistry), Lambda Pi Eta (communication), Kappa Mu Epsilon (mathematics), Theta Alpha Kappa (religious studies/theology).